tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Azure Virtual Desktop in the enterprise.md

 ![This image shows that the script will open the AVD golden image preparation window.](images/avdgoldenimage.png "Golden image preparation")

--   Select **Install Office 365** to Install Office 365 ProPlus while excluding Teams, Groove and Skype.
+-   Select **Install Office 365** to Install Office 365 ProPlus while excluding Teams, Groove, and Skype.
 This will enable the Email and Calendar Caching settings below.

     >**Note**: Update these settings as necessary.
 The Microsoft recommended settings are pre-selected. when you do not wish to apply these settings to the image, then set each to \'Not Configured\'.